About

 Anti-Colonial Approach & Commitment to Land

-Cincinnati and the greater Ohio River Valley where I currently work, live, and organize resides on the ancestral homelands of the Shawnee, Delaware (Lenni Lenape), Potawatomi, Miami, Wyandot, Seneca, Chippewa (Ojibwe or Anishinaabeg), Ottawa, and the Wapakoneta.
+Simply put, a land acknowledgement will never repair the histories of violence, genocide, forced removal and relocation that the United States has and continues to perpetuate to this day.
+The area where I currently reside is in Cincinnati and the greater Ohio River Valley which are the ancestral homelands of the Shawnee, Delaware (Lenni Lenape), Potawatomi, Miami, Wyandot, Seneca, Chippewa (Ojibwe or Anishinaabeg), Ottawa, and the Wapakoneta.
 Through my work and teaching, I extend gratitude to the Indigenous communities that have called and continue to call these lands home since time immemorial.
 Further, I work to push beyond the often static land acknowledgment through foregrounding indigenous ways of knowing, anticolonial sciences, Indigenous environmental scholars & activists, reading texts written and produced by Indigenous people and communities, building relationships with tribal members, foregrounding tribal voices and forms of relation/valuing of land in the curricula, resisting and rejecting extractive practices of knowledge consumption and production, and, finally, valuing pluralistic ideations of ecological worlds.
 More information regarding the greater Cincinnati and Ohio histories, presents, and futures of Indigenous relationality to place, check out the Urban Native Collective’s website.

 Disclaimer: The views expressed here are those of the myself and do not reflect the official stance of the University of Cincinnati.